Random matrices: Orthogonal polynomials

 We now interpret each nonzero matrix element as the weight of an edge, and each product of $m$ matrix elements as the weight of a Motzkin path of length $m$.
 If $\mathcal{M}^{(m)}_{k,l}$ is the set of Motzkin paths of length $m$ from height $k$ to height $l$, our moment has the combinatorial expression

-The matrix elements of $Q$ are given in eq. \eqref{eq:qel}, and we find for example:
+The matrix elements of $Q$ are given in Eq.~\eqref{eq:qel}, and we find for example:

 The orthogonal polynomial $p_n(x)$ can be expressed as the determinant of a size $n$ submatrix of $x-Q$.
-According to the Lindstr\"om--Gessel--Viennot lemma, this determinant is a weighted sum over a set of non-intersecting paths.
-(Here non-intersecting refers to the absence of intersection points on the lattice, whereas intersections outside the lattice are allowed.)
-This amounts to summing over the set $\mathcal{M}^{(1)}_{\mathfrak{S}_n}$ of disconnected paths with $n$ components of length $1$ that correspond to permutations of $\{0,\dots, n-1\}$,
+According to the Lindstr\"om--Gessel--Viennot lemma, this determinant is a weighted sum over a set of non-intersecting paths: